matthewhand/fiji-resort-analysis-2023/README.md

 - [ ] User Reviews and Ratings
 - [ ] Automated Data Collection
 - [ ] Further improvements and brainstorming

+- [ ] Validate each of the other TODO list tasks are complete, and then remove them from the list.